How long does it take to elevate a house?

 - No future foundation work.
 The deep foundation is no longer subject to soil movements.

-- For lifts over about 9.5 feet, parking, storage and patio space is provided.
+- For lifts over about 9.5 feet, parking, storage, and patio space are provided.

 Have Another Question?